amymcgovern/pymambo/README.md

 This code was developed and tested on a Parrot Mambo (regular Mambo, without the FPV camera, we will work on that in the next update) and a Raspberry Pi 3 Model B.  It should work on any linux machine with BLE support.

 ### Software
-You will need python, pybluez, and untangle.
+You will need python 2.7, pybluez, and untangle.
 All of these are available for the Raspberry Pi 3.
 To install these do the following:

 ```
 sudo apt-get update